Rajpratik71/Mininet-wiki/Mininet-2.1.0-Release-Notes.md

 [  206.053467] unregister_netdevice: waiting for lo to become free.
 Usage count = 2
 ```

-This bug seems to happen more frequently with Ubuntu 12.04.3 64-bit
+This bug seems to happen more frequently with Ubuntu 12.04.3 64-bit, although it has also been seen in 13.10.